nanyang-temples/thailand-public/README.md

 # thailand-public
-Publicly available data on Chinese religious sites in Thailand (under construction).
+Various GIS layers regarding religious sites in Thailand.
+To cite please note the metadata for each layer.